Chiesi Farmaceutici S.p.A. Com - GuruFocus.com

-Parma Italy, Dublin Ireland and Boston MA, April 12, 2023 – Chiesi Farmaceutici S.p.A. (“Chiesi”), an international, research-focused biopharmaceuticals and healthcare group, today announced the completion of the acquisition of Amryt Pharma Plc (“Amryt”) ( AMYT), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing, and commercializing novel treatments for rare diseases.
+PARMA, Italy, DUBLIN and BOSTON, MA, April 12, 2023 /PRNewswire/ -- Chiesi Farmaceutici S.p.A. ("Chiesi"), an international, research-focused biopharmaceuticals and healthcare group, today announced the completion of the acquisition of Amryt Pharma Plc ("Amryt") (Nasdaq: AMYT), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing, and commercializing novel treatments for rare diseases.

 "We are excited to add the Amryt family to our company in this acquisition that demonstrates our commitment to rare diseases and aligns with our growth strategy through partnerships beyond internal research and development," said Giacomo Chiesi, head of Chiesi Global Rare Diseases.
 "Amryt has unique and clinically differentiated products and additional promising drugs in its pipeline, and, as a benefit corporation certified B Corp, Chiesi has a patient-centric and sustainable model in place to make these treatments available to even more patients who need them.
 As of today, we are officially joining our forces to bring hope to people in need and look forward to this new chapter in our collective journey."